-These awards cannot be held with any other School Scholarships.
-Where a student is offered more than one scholarship the award with the highest value will be made.
-The scholarships may not be split.

-In a tie-break situation candidates will be interviewed by the ranking panel.

-The School reserves the right not to award the scholarship(s) if a suitable student is not identified.

-Where a student temporarily withdraws from their studies, the scholarship may be suspended.
-This will be at the discretion of the School and the donor.

-Where a student permanently withdraws from their studies, the scholarship agreement will be terminated.
-In this case, students will not be obliged to pay back any funds already awarded in the current or previous years.

-The scholarship payment will be split in Stage 1 with one payment of 70% of the £5,000 made to each successful student on identification of the scholarship winners and the remaining 30% paid at the beginning of semester 2.
-One payment of £5,000 will be made at the beginning of Stages 2 and 3 on confirmation that the student is still on an annual income of less than the threshold and on their completion of the Enrolment Wizard.

-Scholarship holders will be invited to the Prize Giving Ceremony on Graduation Day in the first year of their Scholarship to receive their certificates.
-Scholars are expected to make every effort to attend.

-Where a student is required to repeat part or full year of study, the scholarship may be suspended until progression to the next stage is achieved.

-Failure to progress to the next stage within the permitted number of attempts will result in termination of the scholarship agreement.
-In this case, students will not be obliged to pay back any funds already awarded in the current or previous years.
+- These awards cannot be held with any other School Scholarships.
+Where a student is offered more than one scholarship the award with the highest value will be made. - The scholarships may not be split. - In a tie-break situation candidates will be interviewed by the ranking panel. - The School reserves the right not to award the scholarship(s) if a suitable student is not identified. - Where a student temporarily withdraws from their studies, the scholarship may be suspended.
+This will be at the discretion of the School and the donor. - Where a student permanently withdraws from their studies, the scholarship agreement will be terminated.
+In this case, students will not be obliged to pay back any funds already awarded in the current or previous years. - The scholarship payment will be split in Stage 1 with one payment of 70% of the £5,000 made to each successful student on identification of the scholarship winners and the remaining 30% paid at the beginning of semester 2.
+One payment of £5,000 will be made at the beginning of Stages 2 and 3 on confirmation that the student is still on an annual income of less than the threshold and on their completion of the Enrolment Wizard. - Scholarship holders will be invited to the Prize Giving Ceremony on Graduation Day in the first year of their Scholarship to receive their certificates.
+Scholars are expected to make every effort to attend. - Where a student is required to repeat part or full year of study, the scholarship may be suspended until progression to the next stage is achieved. - Failure to progress to the next stage within the permitted number of attempts will result in termination of the scholarship agreement.
+In this case, students will not be obliged to pay back any funds already awarded in the current or previous years. - Scholarship holders must engage with the donor/family.
+Annual written feedback must be provided on request.
+Scholars must engage personally once per year (either face to face or via Teams) with the family/donor except when exceptional circumstances apply.

-April 2018 (New), February 2019 (Amended)
+April 2018 (New), February 2019, May 2021 (Amended)